Key Things to Know About Securing a Home When Moving Abroad

 2. Have enough savings to cover some advance costs.

-3. Figure out all you need to know about basic home amenities, costs and maintenance
+3. Figure out all you need to know about basic home amenities, costs, and maintenance

-Get yourself familiar with the country’s unique requirements on standards and use of some small home essentials such as water and the plumbing system, electricity, waste bin collection and disposal and internet subscription.
+Get yourself familiar with the country’s unique requirements on standards and use of some small home essentials such as water and the plumbing system, electricity, waste bin collection and disposal, and internet subscription.

-It is also important to ensure all plumbing and electrical fittings and connections meet the minimum regulation standard of your destination country, as technical requirements on design and installation may slightly differ from your home country.
+It is also important to ensure all plumbing and electrical fittings and connections meet the minimum regulatory standard of your destination country, as technical requirements for design and installation may slightly differ from your home country.
 For example, if you're moving to somewhere new, you may be required by law to work with a licensed contractor only who will guarantee that the water is clean and safe for human use, that the plumbing fitting allows for easy maintenance and detection of leakage and can protect against damage or freezing.

 4. Find a helpful and friendly local to assist you with organizing your housing

 This is doubly important if in the country you’re moving to, they speak a different language from yours.
 The local’s insider knowledge will prove invaluable as you try to negotiate your way with problems that may come with the language barrier.
-Your local friend will also prove helpful with issues like buying a few home appliances and accessories in the local market, finding an honest workman to fix them, and generally avoiding scams or needing to paying some fraudulent extra fees.
+Your local friend will also prove helpful with issues like buying a few home appliances and accessories in the local market, finding an honest workman to fix them, and generally avoiding scams or needing to pay some fraudulent extra fees.
 He will also help you in locating a good neighborhood to settle in and if the local friend is a personal friend who genuinely cares about you, then you’re in luck.

 A word of advice: don’t rely on Craigslist to find a new apartment in your destination country.
-It almost never ends well.
+It rarely ends well.
 Don’t send money upfront to anyone, no matter how friendly they seem online.
 Most will try to cajole you into transferring cash by offering you unbelievable good deals.
 But the truth is, good deals are hardly unbelievably cheap.